lemma-osu/trend/README.md

-trajectory
+trend
 ==========
-trajectory is a web tool using D3 and Semantic UI for visualizing Gradient Nearest Neighbor (GNN) trends over time.
+trend is a web tool using D3 and Semantic UI for visualizing Gradient Nearest Neighbor (GNN) trends over time.
 GNN is a forest vegetation mapping method based on ordination (canonical correspondence analysis) and nearest-neighbor imputation.